bekk/bekk-christmas/post/javascript/the-three-ways-of-fetching.md

 ## Promises

 The second way to fetch data uses [Promises](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) to handle asynchronous calls.
-Promises are objects that make asynchronity a bit more tidy.
+Promises are objects that make asynchronicity a bit more tidy.
 For this purpose we use a function called `fetch()` from the [Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch).
 Unlike the previous method, the responses are wrapped in Promises, so you don't have to explicitly handle all the nitty-gritty details anymore!

-We start by defining the function `getGiftForChild()` which takes a child's name as input and fetches the gift from our URL using `fetch()`.
+We start by defining the elf function `getGiftForChild()` which takes a child's name as input and fetches the gift from our URL using `fetch()`.
 This function will return a response in the form of a `Promise`.

 ```javascript
 const getGiftForChild = (name) => fetch(`https://santas-gift-storage.northpole/gifts/${name}`);